Cincinnati Root Canal Therapy from Top Dentists

 Following the root canal, a restoration method will be placed on the tooth – possibly a crown or another type of protection.
 This protection will ensure that the tooth will be completely functional again.

 Occasionally, a tooth may not be strong enough to keep the restoration in place following a root canal.
 When this condition exists, a post may be placed inside the tooth.
+Occasionally, a dentist will recommend tooth extraction and replacement with an implant crown.
+At the end of the day, while a root canal isn’t what anyone wants to be doing with their time, it is way better than getting an infected jaw bone and having to undergo removal and reconstructive surgery.
+That’s extreme and extremely avoidable.

 Contact Beckham Square Family Dental today for Root Canal procedures in Cincinnati